paruljain/canister/README.md

 Gets the body of a POST or PUT request from the front end as a string.
 The handler must further process this string based on $request.Headers['ContentType'] value.
 For example when *{ $request.Headers['ContentType'] -match 'application/json' }* then *ConvertFrom-JSON* cmdlet should be used on the string.
 Similarly if the body are the contents of a HTML form with ContentType *'application/x-www-form-urlencoded'*, use *[System.Web.HttpUtility]:UrlDecode()* to read the form elements.

     $response.SendText($text, $contentType)
 Send the text to the front end and set the HTTP Content-Type header to $contentType.
-The default value for $contentType is application/json.
+The default value for $contentType is text/plain.

+    $response.SendJson($object)
+Converts the object into Json by using ConvertTo-Json, and sends it with ContentType set to 'application/json'.

     $response.SendFile($filename)
 Sends a file to the front end. $filename should be the complete path to the file such as c:\users\me\desktop\app.html.